Dog Training For Dummies - Mary Ann Rombold-Zeigenfuse - E-Book

 Both of us have had dogs of one kind or another since childhood.

-Many years later we’re still sharing what we have learned along the way.
+Through all these years, we’re still sharing what we have learned along the way.
 Every one of our dogs has been more of a teacher than a pupil, and we’ve discovered much more from our dogs than we could ever have hoped to teach them.
 This book is our attempt to pass on to you what our dogs have taught us.

-As a dog trainer, every dog teaches you something.
+Every dog teaches you something.
 Most dog trainers you meet also show you something even if it’s only how they communicate with the dogs with which they work.
 Communication is the key to all dog training.
 Without communication no training can take place.
 Dogs need to understand what you want, they need to know when you’re pleased, and they need to know when you’re finished and moving on.
 Play is a big part of training a dog.
 After all, training can be viewed as play as well as work, enjoyable either way.

 About This Book

 Nor do we expect you to internalize every bit of information in this book.
 Throughout the text, we include reminders of key points and cross-references to more information about the topic at hand.
 Remember, dog training is fun!
 It isn’t a series of tests that you have to pass — unless, of course, you and your dog enter the world of competitive events.
+Competing is when it truly becomes a hobby, spending time with your dog on the road and going to shows and events.

-Because training starts the moment you bring your little bundle of fur home, we tell you about behavioral development and what to expect during the few weeks and months.
-We guide you with tips on training, tell you about up-to-date training equipment, and help you to establish a daily schedule.
+Because training starts the moment you bring your little bundle of fur home, we tell you about behavioral development and what to expect during the first few weeks and months.
+We guide you with tips on training, tell you about up-to-date training equipment, and help you establish a daily schedule.
 We devote a whole chapter to housetraining and crate training.

-Updated exercises to reflect current training trends
+Updated exercises to reflect current training trends.

-Added exercises to make living with your dog easier and more fun from the start
+Added exercises to make living with your dog easier and more fun from the start.

-Updated and revised Wendy’s nutrition chapter with the most current information available
+Updated and revised Wendy’s nutrition chapter with the most current information available.

 Foolish Assumptions